 End Sub

-After running the code, all the cells inside Row 4 will be wrapped.
+After running the code, all the cells in Row 4 will be wrapped.

 Things to Remember

-• If you are wrapping text to a large range of cells, consider using the autofit feature to adjust the column width automatically.
+- If you are wrapping text in a large range of cells, consider using the Autofit feature to adjust the column widths automatically.
 This can help prevent your text from being cut off or overlapping with adjacent cells.

-• It is always a good practice to test your code on a sample dataset before applying it to a large and important workbook.
+- It is always good practice to test your code on a sample dataset before applying it to a large and important workbook.

 Download Practice Workbook